 The corner squares on a tallit were originally intended to reinforce the garment and keep the tzitzit strings from tearing it, so on most commercial tallitot they are on the back.
 But they have increasingly become another design element to enhance the theme such as “seasons of the year” or “matriarch names.”

 There are a few items on the buy it now page; more will be added in the near future.
 Designs are machine embroidered onto silk, rayon, wool, cotton or other fabrics.
 I do not use linen since there is the possibility that the tallit is made of wool or a wool blend.
-Combining wool with linen is shatnez and is strictly prohibited by Jewish law.
+Combining wool with linen (or any combination of plant & animal fibers) is shatnez and is strictly prohibited by Jewish law.
 I use high-sheen polyester or rayon thread so that embroidered items can be safely dry cleaned.
 After the designs are stitched, the corners are cut to size, hemmed and pressed.
 A lightweight fusible backing is then ironed onto the back of the corner.
 In some cases, an extra 1/2″ of fabric is left all around so that the customer can decide how much to turn under.